 Over the past decade the IEUA service area has experienced an increase in indoor water use efficiency as a direct result of drought, shifting public policy, more efficient building and plumbing codes, and effective conservation program campaigns.
 This increased efficiency has decreased the total influent volume of wastewater flows received by IEUA treatment plants by approximately 10% since 2010.
 While the flows have decreased, the regional population has continued to grow.
 The combination of an increased population but reduced wastewater flow has resulted in an increase in the strength of the wastewater coming into IEUA's treatment facilities.
 This trend of increased wastewater strength is expected to continue as both the population and regional water efficiency continue to increase.
-Current and future wastewater treatment plant expansions are largely driven by the increased strength of wastewater flows to the facilities, rather than the volume of flows to the facilities.
+Current and future wastewater treatment plant expansions are largely driven by the increased strength of wastewater flows to the facilities.